 Brigadeiros - Brazilian Chocolate Truffle Candies

-- 28 oz sweetened condensed milk 2 cans
+- 28 ounces sweetened condensed milk 2 cans

-- 5 tbsp unsweetened cocoa powder make sure it's unsweetened!
+- 5 tablespoons unsweetened cocoa powder make sure it's unsweetened!

 - Candy sprinkles